microsoft/fluentui-react-native/docs/pages/Theming/ColorTokens/Basics.md

 `import { globalTokens } from '@fluentui-react-native\theme-tokens'`

 If accessing a specific color, you can find it in the `globalTokens.color` property.
-The token object can be found [here](../../../../packages/theming/theme-tokens/src/generated/global/reactnative/tokens-global.json) or [here for win32](../../../../packages/theming/theme-tokens/src/generated/global-win32/reactnative/tokens-global.json).

 An example of usage is in our PersonaCoin, where we use colors for the coin background if an image is not used.